0x646e78/rabbits/README.md

 TODO
 ------

-uppercase, digits supported in input mongodb ntlm and sha1 hashes etc
+uppercase and digits supported in input mongodb ntlm and sha1 hashes etc